 You'll definitely wanna include this vegan peanut butter fudge into your holiday menu this year.
 This decadent recipe is easy to make and provides a beautifully rich treat.
 Plus, it's only 4 ingredients!

 Thick, fudgy brownies that also happen to be vegan and gluten-free.
 (No one will be able to tell!)
 Loaded with delicious chocolate flavor and a great texture, this Fudgy Gluten-Free Brownie Recipe really hit the spot.

-Hope you’re sitting down because this healthy caramel apple dip is going to blow your mind!
-Made with all-natural, plant-based ingredients and ZERO added sugar (no corn syrup!), this sauce is rawkin’.
+Hope you're sitting down because this healthy date caramel is going to blow your mind!
+Made with all-natural, plant-based ingredients and ZERO added sugar (no corn syrup!), this sauce is rawkin'.
 Use as a spread, dip, topping, sauce, filling, or just eat it by the spoonful.

 I wanted to include some bonus recipes here for you too.
 Magic happens around the fire or board game table while you’re sipping on a delicious drink.
 I think these Autumn favorites will help your guests feel super comfy, as well as keep the good flavors rolling whether they enter with the appetizers or are offered with the vegan Thanksgiving main dish.